seanreed1111/sql-recipes/recipes.md

 +----------+-------------------+----------+-------+
 Another common use of three-way joins is for enumerating many-to-many relation- ships.
 See Recipe 12.5 for an example.
 By including appropriate conditions in your joins, you can answer very specific ques- tions, such as the following:
 Which paintings did Van Gogh paint?
-To answer this question, use the a_id value to find matching rows, add a WHERE clause to restrict output to those rows that contain the artist name, and select the title from those rows: mysql> SELECT painting.title
+To answer this question, use the a_id value to find matching rows, add a WHERE clause to restrict output to those rows that contain the artist name, and SELECT the title FROM those rows: mysql> SELECT painting.title
 -> FROM artist INNER JOIN painting ON artist.a_id = painting.a_id
 -> WHERE artist.name = 'Van Gogh';